jakdept/jakdept/docs/notes.md

 - Law of urgency reversal: An urgent issue that requires any small amount of work from the user, will suddenly reverse the urgency of the issue.
 - Law of email relativity: An email to a manager is like a space ship attempting a sling shot round a planet.
 It heads to the planet, disappears for an undefined amount of time and then returns with three times the urgency that it left you.
 - FFS Law: If it can go wrong, it will go wrong.
 At 4.55pm on a Friday.
-- Law of Invisible Transference: Leaving a test machine in the hands of a Developer will transition it into a production machine that’s not backed up and crashes 10 minutes before they think to tell you that ‘its been a production machine for 3 weeks, why wasn’t it backed up?’
+- Law of Invisible Transference: Any test machine with Developer access eventually becomes production.
+Usually after it's crashed, with no backups, with no documentation.
-- Rejected Solution Law : If a meeting includes non-technical people, there is a 50% chance someone says "Can we try Solution A ?" after 5 mins of silence where solution A is not technically feasable.
-That probability raise to 75% if they are management, and to 95%
+- Rejected Solution Law : In any meeting there is a 50% chance someone suggests a solution just after it's been judged technically infeasable for >5m.
+This risk jumps to 80% if management is present.